spicydonkey/cellml-ga/devlog.md

 	* [x] Population converges
 	* [x] As soon as the population converges the population is stationary

-2. No mutation and low crossover
+1. No mutation and low crossover
   * 1-nomutalowx.xml
-    * [ ] Initial population is randomly scattered
+    * [x] Initial population is randomly scattered
-	* [ ] New genomes created - via crossover
+	* [x] New genomes created - via crossover
-	* [ ] Crossover feedback
+	* [x] Crossover feedback
+	  Between 0 and 4 crossover operations are performed per-generation, with popsize 100, and mutation_proportion 0.01
-	* [ ] Observe best fitness per generation improve at times
+	* [x] Observe best fitness per generation improve at times
-	* [ ] Population converges and stays stationary (without mutation)
+	* [ ] Population converges and stays stationary (without mutation) **for sufficiently large generation #** Not enough generations to allow population to converge
-	* [ ] Can get solutions better than initially scattered population
+	* [x] Can get solutions better than initially scattered population
+  * 1-nomutalowx-1.xml
+    * [x] Population converges and stays stationary When the population converges, the any crossover operations henceforth are effectively self-crossing, and do not create new genomes

-3. No mutation and high crossover
+2. No mutation and high crossover

-4. Low mutation and no crossover
+3. Low mutation and no crossover
-5. High mutation and no crossover
+4. High mutation and no crossover
-6. Mutation and crossover
+5. Mutation and crossover